pazvanti/Phoenix/README.md

 ### Arguments (constructor)

 Each template must have a constructor.
-This is done using hte `@args()` element.
+This is done using the `@args()` element.
 Additionally, you can provide input parameters for your template and you can use these input parameters in the code

 Example: `@args(String title, int numDivs)`